tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 ## IM SDK 1.9.2 2016-5-27
 - Added the ticket expiration callback.
-- Supported IPv6 (iOS).
+- Added support for IPv6 (iOS).

 ## IM SDK 1.9 2016-5-4
-- Supported groups with more than 10,000 members (no limit on the number of members, which is suitable for broadcasting scenarios).
+- Added support for groups with more than 10,000 members (no limit on the number of members, which is suitable for broadcasting scenarios).
 - Reconstructed the IM demo for better experience and ease-of-use.
 - Messages can be sent based on the priority.
 - Added storage and cache for group profiles and relationship chains.
 - Added APIs to synchronize group profiles and relationship chains and change callbacks.
-- Supported getting friend profiles, including remarks and groups.
+- Added support for getting friend profiles, including remarks and lists.
-- Supported setting default group profile and relationship chain fields to be pulled.
+- Added support for setting default group profile and relationship chain fields to be pulled.
-- Supported disabling pulling recent contacts.
+- Added support for disabling pulling recent contacts.
 - Added synchronizing the last message to the conversation list.
 - You can specify the group members whose group information, such as group name cards is to be pulled.
-- Supported passing in file paths for voice and file messages (messages can be resent).
+- Added support for passing in file paths for voice and file messages (messages can be resent).
 - Adapted to Android 6.0 dynamic permission management.

 ## IM SDK 1.8.1 2016-4-13